chrisgundling/Udacity-P4-AdvancedLaneLines/README.md

 2. Confidence of left/right lanes: Based on the number of pixels found corresponding to each lane line I implemented a “confidence” metric.
 This metric interesting to watch during the video processing and was used in other pre-processing techniques.
 To determine the optimal number of pixels found for the left and right lanes, I compared the number of pixels found during the relatively easy straight lines images with images that had high curvature, shadows and other road markings.

 3. Lane Width Check: The distance lane wifth should not change drastically, it should constantly be around 3.7 meters or 800 pixels in my implementation.
-I applied a check for this and if the lane lines were too far apart or too close together I would discard the information from the lane line with the least “confidence”.
-The discarded lane line was then given the pixels from the more confident lane line shifted by 800 pixels in the appropriate direction.
+I applied a check for this and if the lane lines were too far apart or too close together I would discard the information from the lane lines for that timestep if the condition was not met.

 4. Averaging the Fits: I stored the fits from each images an applied an averaging (smoothing) over the most recent 20 images.
 Since the video is taken at 25 fps, this corresponds to smoothing of approximately 1 second of images.
 This helped to stablize the line fits and reduce the jitter that could be seen in the video.